On this page:

 A.5: Grading of Supervised Experience (PSI 9971-PSI 9974)

 Grading for Practicum (PSI 9971-PSI 9974) is on a Pass (P)/ Unsatisfactory (U) scale and is managed through the Office of Clinical Training (OCT).
 Details concerning the assignment of grades for PSI 9971-PSI 9974 are provided in the Practicum section under the SOPP Academic Policies and Procedures.

 A.6: Grading of Internship (PSI 9990)

 Grading for Internship (PSI 9990) is on a Pass (P)/ Unsatisfactory (U) scale and is managed through the Office of Clinical Training (OCT).
 Procedures and standards for the assignment of grades for Internship are outlined in the Internship section under the SOPP Academic Policies and Procedures.

 A.7: Minimum Grade Point Average (GPA)

 To remain in good standing in the program, students must maintain a cumulative grade point average of 3.00 or higher.
-Students whose grade point average falls below a 3.00 will automatically be placed on probation for the following semester, based on the Graduate School's policy.
+Students whose grade point average (GPA) falls below a 3.00 will automatically be placed on probation for the following semester, based on the Graduate School's policy.
 In addition, students whose GPA falls below 3.00 may lose scholarships, tuition waivers and other sources of financial aid.
-Failure to improve the grade point average to at least a 3.00 within one semester will result in dismissal from the program.
+Failure to improve the GPA to at least a 3.00 within two semesters will result in dismissal from the program.

 A.8: Temporary Grades